 Reviewers have contact with the CRP prior to the practice visit as well as having a pre-visit discussion with the doctors to outline the process.
-Some reviewers mentioned an email could be just as effective as a phone call, but some doctors and reviewers advocated for phone contact to begin building rapport.
+Most doctors and reviewers advocated for phone contact to begin building rapport and address any concerns.

-The skills of the reviewers continue to be developed by bpac^{nz} through investment in training sessions and the reviewers identified some other opportunities for improving their expertise.
+The skills of the reviewers continue to be developed by bpacnz through investment in training sessions.